gsilvapt/notes/README.md

 ## Blog Posts vs This

-Blogs require a lot of effort to properly write, curaten and tell a story.
+Blogs require a lot of effort to properly write, curated and tell a story.
 Quick notes, on the other hand, are byte-sized information which I write when I encounter something new.
 This practice also helps me retaining knowledge.
 Often, you'll only see notes which I couldn't find in other places, or these are usually summaries of many sources I searched into and so on.

 ---